zowe/docs-site/docs/user-guide/configure-instance-directory.md

 <RUNTIME_DIR>/bin/zowe-configure-instance.sh -c <PATH_TO_INSTANCE_DIR>
 ```

 If you have an instance directory that is created from a previous release of Zowe 1.8 or later and are installing a newer release of Zowe, then you should run `zowe-configure-instance.sh -c <PATH_TO_INSTANCE_DIR>` pointing to the existing instance directory to have it updated with any new values.
-The release documentation for each new release will specify when this is required, and the file `manifest.json` within each instance directory contains information for which Zowe release it was created from.
+The release documentation for each new release specifies when this is required.
+The file `manifest.json` within each instance directory contains information about which Zowe release was used to create teh file.

-In order to allow the `ZWESVSTC` started task to have permission to access the contents of the `<INSTANCE_DIR>` the `zowe-configure-instance.sh` script sets the group ownership of the top level directory and its child to be `ZWEADMIN`.
-If a different group is used for the `ZWESVSTC` started task you can specify this with the optional `-g` argument, for example.
+In order to allow the `ZWESVSTC` started task to have permission to access the contents of the `<INSTANCE_DIR>`, the `zowe-configure-instance.sh` script sets the group ownership of the top level directory and its child to be `ZWEADMIN`.
+If a different group is used for the `ZWESVSTC` started task you can specify this with the optional `-g` argument.

+**Example:**

 ```shell
 <RUNTIME_DIR>/bin/zowe-configure-instance.sh -c <PATH_TO_INSTANCE_DIR> -g <GROUP>